skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Step 2** - Open the Desktop Wallet from your computer.

-**Step 3** - The window will display the list of all the Wallets configured using your Desktop Wallet, from this list you can click on your Skywallet name to get the Wallet address of your Skywallet.
+**Step 3** - The window will display the list of all the Wallets configured using your Desktop Wallet.
+From this list you can click on your Skywallet name to get the Wallet address of your Skywallet.

 However, only the partial address will be visible for you.